The-SMTSci/FlexSpec1/docs/source/index.rst

 Small Telescope Spectrograph.

-This is documentation, the project and our aspirations for developing a decent 3D spectrograph is 'Flexible'.
+This is documentation, the project and our aspirations for developing a science data quality 3D spectrograph that is 'Flexible'.

 It is a continuous in progress.
 Bear with us.
 Better yet, collaborate with us.